304 North Cardinal St.

 Some plants, such as salad greens, don’t need too much sun and actually prefer shade during hot afternoons.
 Other plants like all the sun they can get (as long as they have enough water)!
 Some plants like lots of water, while others are fairly drought-tolerant.
 Think about the unique features of your garden, and be sure to take the suggestions for each crop into account when choosing where to place things.

 Use the required area you’ve calculated in your garden planner to draw in the area for each crop on the garden layout map.
-Use a different colour of pencil crayon for each crop to shade in the area of the garden used for that crop.
-Record your crop colours in the legend on the first mapping page.
+Use a different color of pencil crayon for each crop to shade in the area of the garden used for that crop.
+Record your crop colors in the legend on the first mapping page.
 You can also draw a black dot for each plant if you like (especially for the plants that take up lots of room – maybe not for carrots – but hey, you do you).

 For More Ideas: My Garden Planning Pinterest Board

 Once you’ve drawn in the perimeter of your garden, penciled in other factors like trees, paths, and buildings, and sketched in all your crops, you’ll have a very clear idea of what your garden will look like in the spring.
-Those are the basics to garden layout mapping – and you can add to your map as you go along.
+Those are the basics of garden layout mapping – and you can add to your map as you go along.

 It will be easy to plant your crops outside now that you have a simple, easy-to-follow plan of where to plant things!
 If you’re just joining the garden planning process now, you can download your own garden planner using the form at the bottom of the page and get started.